heywax123/center-corner-vector-angle/readme.markdown

 dimensions.

-In 2 dimensions, this is the angle between the centerpoint of an equilateral triangle and 2 of the other points.
+In 2 dimensions, this is the angle between the centerpoint of an equilateral triangle and 2 of the other points, which is pi/3.

 # install